archivesunleashed/archivesunleashed.org/content/toronto/index.md

 ![Airports](/images/airports.png)

-For guests that are flying into Toronto there are two main airports, one located downtown and one located outside of the city centre.
+For guests flying into Toronto there are two main airports, one located downtown and one located outside of the city centre.

 [**Toronto Pearson International Airport | YYZ**](http://www.torontopearson.com/) - located approximately 30 km away from downtown, there are a few options for getting to the downtown core: